Egypt-Open-Source/.github/profile/README.md

 - Showcase noteworthy projects developed by Egyptian developers.
 - Enrich technical knowledge in the field as much as possible.

 ## Join our Organization!

 Contact us at:
-  - Email: loaym97710@gmail.com
 - discord: <a href="https://discord.gg/Zjj9Vx8se">Click here to join our server!</a>